BALLYGALLY, COAST ROAD & FAIRIES

 Lying halfway between Larne and Carnlough, the quiet town of Ballygally with its flat beach and calm waters, makes for a great stopping place on the way up the scenic Antrim coastline.

 The town's most notable feature is Ballygally Castle hotel - the oldest inhabited building in Northern Ireland, built in the 17th century and reputedly one of Ulster's most haunted.
-I've stayed there a few times and the only things I can report are the friendly staff and great views in and around the hotel.
+We've stayed there a few times and the only things we can report are the friendly staff and great views in and around the hotel.

 The unintended pitstop on this occasion was because someone forgot to pack towels for two soon-to-be wet & wiffy golden retrievers.
 As expected, the Ballygally Castle team quickly came to the rescue with a 'lend' of some hot-off-the-press.
 Cheers to Norman and the team!